 Weather Doesn’t Matter When You Have LASIK

-You can LASIK at any season, and it isn’t affected by things such as temperature or humidity.
+You can have LASIK at any season, and it isn’t affected by things such as temperature or humidity.
 However, if there is a season in which you are particularly very active, it probably isn’t the best time to have LASIK.
-For most people, it is best to put it on hold until after the summer, so their surgical recovery won’t make it a problem for them to swimming, boating, waterskiing, or just participating in any popular water activity in the summer.
+For most people, it is best to put it on hold until after the summer, so their surgical recovery won’t make it a problem for them to swim, boat, waterski, or just participate in any popular water activity in the summer.

 Since you don’t have to go through so much downtime, LASIK isn’t difficult to schedule in your life.
 You can even go to work a few days after their surgery, so it is probably a good idea to take a two-day vacation.
 If you have a physically demanding, you may want to schedule a week off, as strenuous activity can get in the way of the healing process.

 If you have a big event on the calendar, make sure you consider your post-operative appointments when you are booking your LASIK surgery.